PanIndustrial-Org/icrc4.mo/readme.md

 # ICRC-4: Batch Transactions Class for Motoko

-## Warning - This is an alpha release.
-It has not been audited and should not be used in production.
-The ICRC-4 Standard has not be approved by the ICRC Ledger Working group at this time.
+## Warning - While this this module has been running in production for over a year, It has not been audited and you should use it at your own risk.
+If you would like to contribute to getting the library audited, please send an email to austin at panindustrial dot com.

 ## Introduction to ICRC-4 Class